josdejong/svelte-jsoneditor/README.md

   import { JSONEditor } from 'svelte-jsoneditor'

   let content = {
-    text: undefined, // used when in code mode
+    text: undefined, // used when in text mode
     json: {
       array: [1, 2, 3],
       boolean: true,